suvrotica/SuvroTuitionBlog/src/lib/posts/SuperHolyIAm.md

 Before holiness inserted into their hole.<br>
 The fecal smell turns me goodly on,<br>
 Buddhism sodomized into a premeditated soul. <br><br>
-Totally holes then I count ten,<br>
+Totally cute holes then, I count ten,<br>
 Of all sizes, colors and sorts.<br>
 I snort cocaine through my ass,<br>
 For planning religious retorts.<br><br>